daniel27072007/Frontend_Projects_Roadmaps.sh/README.md

 # Roadmaps Frontend Projects

-Here is a list of all the projects i made about frontend in the Roadmap.sh.
+Here is a list of all the projects i made about frontend in the Roadmap.sh.<br>
-To see more information about each one, what i learn, what i needed to do and how to install and execute, click on the project folder.<br>
+To see more information about each one, what i learn, what i needed to do and how to install and execute, click on the project folder.

 <ul>
   <li><a href="https://roadmap.sh/projects/single-page-cv">Single-Page CV</a></li>